LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report/orbit-report.rst

       :alt: Screen shot of browser showing http://localhost:4200 with a table of 9 satellites, with Space Debris cell having a red background.

       Example of warning style adding a red background to Space Debris type.

-..
-TODO: remove or require this

-.. admonition:: Note

-   If you prefer, modify the table HTML to make the entire row the warning color.

 7) Counting Satellites
 ^^^^^^^^^^^^^^^^^^^^^^